 To solve this issue, we will need to use the mb_strtolower function instead.

 mb_strtolower is a multi-byte safe function that can convert special characters into lowercase.
 Basically, it can handle any special character that has an “alphabetic” property.

 //A PHP string with an //U-umlaut character $string = 'U-umlaut: Ü'; //Pass the string into mb_strtolower $string = mb_strtolower($string); //Dump it out var_dump($string);

-If you run the PHP snippet above, you will get the following output:
+If you run the PHP snippet above, you will see the following output: